-The terms of the performance share awards that were granted to the named executive officers on January 27, 2014 under the 2014 Incentive Plan provide that if the executive's employment with the Company is terminated due to death or Disability during the performance period, the executive will earn the number of shares that he or she would have been entitled to receive had the termination not occurred, and such number of shares will be calculated on a pro-rated basis for the period from the grant date to the date of the termination.
+The terms of the performance share awards that have been granted to the named executive officers under the 2014 Incentive Plan provide that if the executive's employment with the Company is terminated due to death or Disability during the performance period, the executive will earn the number of shares that he or she would have been entitled to receive had the termination not occurred, and such number of shares will be calculated on a pro-rated basis for the period from the grant date to the date of the termination.
 Such shares will not be subject to the time-based vesting restrictions provided for in the award agreement.
 If the executive's employment with the Company is terminated due to death or Disability following the conclusion of the performance period but before all of the earned performance shares have vested, the unvested shares shall vest immediately as of the date of the termination.
 If a Change in Control occurs during the performance period, the performance share award will be deemed earned by the executive at the target level of the award and such shares will not be subject to the time-based vesting restrictions provided for in the award agreement.
-If a Change in Control occurs following the conclusion of the performance period but before all of the earned performance shares have vested, the unvested shares shall vest immediately as of the date of the Change in Control.
-The amounts reported in the table below for the performance share awards that would have been earned in the event of a termination of employment due to death or Disability or a Change in Control that occurred on December 31, 2014 are based on the product of (x) the actual number of performance shares earned by the executives for 2014, which represent shares of unvested restricted stock, and (y) our closing stock price of \$60.75 on December 31, 2014.
+If a Change in Control occurs during the performance period, the performance share award will be deemed earned by the executive at the target level of the award and such shares will not be subject to the time-based vesting restrictions provided for in the award agreement.
+If a Change in Control occurs following the conclusion of the performance share share vested, the unvested shares shall vest immediately as of the date of the Change in Control.
+There are no amounts reported in the table below for the performance share awards that would have been earned for the performance period ended December 31, 2015 in the event of a termination of employment due to death or Disability or a Change in Control that occurred on December 31, 2015 as there were no performance shares earned by the executives for such period.
+However, the table below does reflect the amou

-The following table summarizes the potential payments to our named executive officers with respect to the (i) shares of time-based restricted stock granted under the 2005 Restricted Stock Plan and the 2014 Incentive Plan, (ii) shares of restricted stock issued pursuant to performance share awards granted under the 2014 Incentive Plan, and (iii) performance-based cash bonus awards granted under the 2014 Incentive Plan that would have vested or been paid, as applicable, in the event that either (a) a change in control of CPSI had occurred on December 31, 2014, or (b) the employment of the named executive officer had terminated on December 31, 2014 due to the executive's death, Disability or, upon approval by the Board, a termination by CPSI without Cause.
+The following table summarizes the potential payments to our named executive officers with respect to the (i) shares of time-based restricted stock granted under the 2005 Restricted Stock Plan and the 2014 Incentive Plan and (ii) shares of restricted stock issued pursuant to performance share awards granted under the 2014 Incentive Plan that, in either case, would have vested in the event that either (a) a change in control of CPSI had occurred on December 31, 2015, or (b) the employment of the named executive officer had terminated on December 31, 2015 due to the executive's death, Disability or, upon approval by the Board, a termination by CPSI without Cause.

 Name Amount that Would Have Been Realized in the Event of a Change in Control of CPSI Amount that Would Have Been Realized in the Event of the Executive's Death, Disability or Termination without Cause (1)

-J. Boyd Douglas \$1,686,536 \$1,686,536
+J. Boyd Douglas \$1,089,376 \$1,089,376

+Matt J. Chambless \$86,366 \$86,366

-David A. Dye \$1,631,816 \$1,631,816
+David A. Dye \$1,089,376 \$1,089,376

+Christopher L. Fowler \$776,150 \$776,150

-Victor S. Schneider \$1,060,574 \$1,060,574
+Victor S. Schneider \$817,144 \$817,144

-Troy D. Rosser \$1,060,574 \$1,060,574
+Troy D. Rosser \$817,144 \$817,144

-Christopher L. Fowler \$1,022,019 \$1,022,019